Concentrated Animal Feeding Operations

 Large free-stall barn

-DEC, the Department of Agriculture and Markets, the state Soil and Water Conservation Committee, farmers, agribusiness, and other interested parties worked together to develop two general permits that authorize owners and operators of CAFOs to operate in accordance with New York's Environmental Conservation Law and the federal Clean Water Act.
-We believe these permits will meet the business needs of farmers and assist CAFO owners or operators in complying with state and federal water quality requirements.
+DEC, the state Department of Agriculture and Markets, the state Soil and Water Conservation Committee, farmers, agribusiness, and other interested parties worked together to develop two general permits that authorize owners and operators of CAFOs to operate in accordance with New York's Environmental Conservation Law and the federal Clean Water Act.
+These permits meet the business needs of farmers and help CAFO owners or operators comply with state and federal water quality requirements.

-If you have questions about the CAFO permit program, please contact Sara Latessa at 518-402-8086 or send your question via email.
+If you have questions about the CAFO permit program, please contact Doug Ashline at 518-402-8086 or send your question via email.